 Admonition conventions

-Notes and cautions alert you to important or critical information.
-Each is displayed in a different way:
+Notes and cautions alert you to critical information.
+Each is displayed differently:

-Note: Notes contain information that has special importance, to which the reader should pay close attention, or tips with useful advice for the user on tasks or procedures.
+Note: Notes contain information that has special importance, to which the reader should pay close attention or tips with useful advice for the user on tasks or procedures.

 Caution: Cautions alert you to procedures or conditions that could damage equipment or data.